top of page

 AI Mental Health

-Artificial Intelligence is transforming the way we do therapy.
+Artificial Intelligence is transforming the way people access emotional support.
 So we want to better understand (1) how people use AI tools in managing their mental health and (2) what evidence exist in calibrating AI to respond to users

 bottom of page